British Chess Championship: London international tournaments (1862–1883)

 In July 1862, Adolf Anderssen won the first international tournament organized by the British Chess Association (BCF Congress), held in London.
 Second place went to Louis Paulsen, followed by John Owen.
 This was the first round-robin tournament.

 In August 1872, Wilhelm Steinitz won the second British Chess Federation international tourney, held in London.
 Second place went to Joseph Henry Blackburne.
-The great London 1883 chess tournament was won convincingly by Johannes Hermann Zukertort (22 points ouf of 26) ahead of Steinitz (19/26).
+The great London 1883 chess tournament was won convincingly by Johannes Zukertort (22 points ouf of 26) ahead of Steinitz (19/26).